Epistemic Integrity in Large Language Models: Introduction

-This review of existing work on LLM calibration and confidence reveals several gaps that our research aims to address:
+This review of existing work on LLM calibration and confidence reveals several limitations that our research aims to address:

-\begin{itemize}[leftmargin=10pt,topsep=2pt,noitemsep] \item \textbf{Lack of Integrated Approaches}: Previous studies address either internal certainty or linguistic assertiveness but rarely both simultaneously \citep{jiang2021how}.
+\begin{itemize}[leftmargin=10pt,topsep=2pt,noitemsep] \item \textbf{Few Integrated Approaches}: Previous studies typically address either internal certainty or linguistic assertiveness but rarely both simultaneously \citep{jiang2021how}.
 There is a need for comprehensive frameworks that integrate these aspects to ensure LLMs communicate accurately and responsibly.